-- Draw an empty tic-tac-toe board on a sheet of paper.
-Laminate it or use a sheet protector so that it is ready to go.
+- Draw an empty tic-tac-toe board on a large sheet of construction paper.
+Laminate it, or use a regular sheet of paper and a sheet protector, so that it is ready to go.

 - Use a dry erase marker to add numbers to each of the nine spaces.
 Differentiate by the numbers you choose.
 You can use two-digit, three-digit, any numbers you want, as long as each number is different.